Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 2. Maintain Regulatory Compliance

-3. Provide Repair Recommendations
+3. Provide Recommendations for Improvements

 One of the crucial responsibilities of SPI is to prepare a comprehensive and accurate monitoring report.